BlankOn/revival/HowToContribute.md

 ### Freelance Contributor

 Freelance Contributors are individuals who contribute to the project on a flexible, non-committed basis.
 They may join and leave as needed, without long-term responsibilities.
+Getting involved is easy, contribution is just one pull request away.

 ## Team / Contribution Areas